sirDonovan/Lanette/README.md

 ## Development

-  Issues and pull requests are welcomed!
+  Issues and pull requests will be welcomed once Lanette enters the beta phase!
 When submitting a pull request, be sure that you have installed development dependencies and ran `npm test` to check for errors in your code.

   If possible, it is best to use [Visual Studio Code][6] as your text editor when working on Lanette.